Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter-integration-eventhubs/eventhubs-integration/README.md

 ### Create Azure resources

 1. Create [Azure Event Hubs][create-event-hubs].
-    Please note `Basic` tier is unsupported.
-After creating the Azure Event Hub, you can create your own Consumer Group or use the default "$Default" Consumer Group.
+    After creating the Azure Event Hubs, you can create your own Consumer Group or use the default "$Default" Consumer Group.

 1. Create [Azure Storage][create-azure-storage] for checkpoint use.

-1.  **[Optional]** if you want to use service principal, please follow [create service principal from Azure CLI][create-sp-using-azure-cli] to create one.

-1.  **[Optional]** if you want to use managed identity, please follow [create managed identity][create-managed-identity] to set up managed identity.

 ## Examples